kai-niemi/chaos/README.md

     select * from account where id = 1; -- t1 (3 rows)
     insert into account (id, type, balance) values (1, 'd', 100.00); -- t2
     commit; -- t2
-    select * from account where id = 1; -- t1 (must be 3 rows and if 4 then its a p3 violation !!)
+    select * from account where id = 1; -- t1 (must be 3 rows but if 4 then its a p3 violation !!)
     commit; -- t1

-This will result in anomalies:
+This will result in P3 anomalies:

     java -jar target/chaos.jar --profile crdb --isolation rc --selection 10 --accounts 100 --iterations 100 p3